 Pausanias (AD 110- C 180) was a Greek geographer and author of travel books which included his observations about people and places.
 There is a well-known quote from Pausanias: “Audacity combined with weakness should be called madness.”

 It is worth reflecting on this idea when studying the actions of 19th century southern Quakers, particularly those of Goose Creek meeting who acted against their own legal, social and financial interests in the decades leading up to Civil War.
-They publically spoke and acted against slavery; were they audacious?
-I’d say yes: time and again certain members of the Goose Creek Meeting community took great risks in their abolitionist efforts.
+They were pacifist, refusing to fight in wars.
+They publically spoke and acted against slavery.
+Were these actions “audacious”?
+I’d say yes: Quakers were fined by the courts, and criticized for not enlisting to fight in wars.
+Perhaps their anti-slavery beliefs were even more divisive: time and again certain members of the Goose Creek Meeting community took great risks in their abolitionist efforts.
 Think of William Tate, shot at as he rode through Rappahannock county one dark night in 1845.
 Or Francis Ray, the young teacher threatened with being tarred and feathered in 1856, simply for voicing anti-slavery views.
 Samuel M. Janney, arrested for repeatedly publishing anti-slavery articles in Southern newspapers.

 Did Lincoln community Quakers have “audacity combined with weakness” resulting in madness?
 Their population was, indeed, numerically “weak” within Loudoun county and rest of Virginia.
 The U.S. Census for the year 1860 shows Quaker Friends in Loudon [Loudoun] County to have 4 churches [Meetings] with a total of 1,500 members.
 That equals approximately 10% of Loudoun County’s population at the time.
 The Virginia Quaker/Friends’ state wide population total in 1860 was 5,800.
 No Quaker would have considered their religious convictions a sign of weakness, but the Census does show them to be greatly out-numbered.